pixixiaonaogou/MLSDR/README.md

 Set data_mode = 'self_evaluated' to run FusionNet is trained on our divided sub-training and sub-testing to get the prediction information to train the SVM cluster in second stage.

-Code is not complete, we will finish it as soon as possible.
 More details, please see our paper (will released soon).